 oTranCe offers a ready to go and entirely Web-based translation platform to your project and your translators.
 The files you already translated can be imported easily, and the present stage can be exported to language packages at any time.
 If you are using a versioning system you can, update your repository with just a mouse click.
 All your translators need is a login to start working on translations.
 The administrator will be able to adjust very fine-grained rights and roles for your developers and translators.

-TAO Translator uses available online translation services to provide translations.
+TAO Translator (formerly, The Advanced Online Translator) uses online translation services to provide translations.
 Currently supported services: Google Translate (supports translation, language detection, dictionary, and reverse translations for single words); Microsoft Translator, a.k.a.
 Bing Translator (supports translation only); Yandex.Translate (supports translation and language detection); and Yandex.Dictionaries (supports dictionary with synonyms and reverse translations).
 More services are possible in the future.